 - 1. In line with the agreed European Navigation Strategy, NATS En-Route Ltd (NERL) has submitted plans for the progressive rationalisation of elements of the UK's ground-based navigation infrastructure for which it is responsible under the terms of its operating licence.
-One element of this rationalisation is the phased reduction of the network of "Doppler VHF Omni Range" (DVOR) ground-based radio navigation aids from 46 to 19. - 2.
+One element of this rationalisation is the phased reduction of the network of "Doppler VHF Omni Range" (DVOR) ground-based radio navigation aids1 from 46 to 19. - 2.
 The CAA supports the overall concept of navigation infrastructure rationalisation and is content that a reasonable reduction in the number of DVORs will have no significant effect on safe and efficient ATM operations in the UK.
-Such rationalisation is now possible due to the increasing use of space-based navigation systems and wider transitioning to a Performance Based Navigation (PBN) environment, using "Area Navigation" (RNAV) capabilities onboard aircraft. - 3.
+Such rationalisation is now technically possible due to the increasing use of space-based navigation systems and wider transitioning to a Performance Based Navigation (PBN) environment, using "Area Navigation" (RNAV) capabilities onboard aircraft.
+However, before a navigation aid can be switched off, all the published flight procedures which depend on that navigation aid must be replaced, amended or withdrawn so as to remove the dependencies. - 3.
 NATS currently operates 46 DVOR navigation aids around the UK.
 These were installed between 1982 and 1991 and are now operating significantly beyond their 15 year design life.
-The requirement for all aircraft flying in the en-route airways system to carry RNAV avionics as from April 2011 means that NATS is no longer required to operate all 46 DVORs to support en-route operations. - 4.
+The requirement for all aircraft flying in the en-route airways system to carry "RNAV 5"2 avionics as from April 2011 means that NATS is no longer required to operate all 46 DVORs to support en-route operations. - 4.
 A National Air Traffic Management Advisory Committee (NATMAC) consultation on the rationalisation of the DVOR infrastructure from 46 to 19 sites was undertaken in 2008.
-To accommodate the concerns raised about specific impacts on particular aircraft operators, it was agreed that NATS would undertake an impact assessment prior to the withdrawal of each individual navigation aid.
-The target date for the physical withdrawal
+To accommodate the concerns raised about specific impacts on particular aircraft operators, it was agreed that NATS would undertake an impact assessment prior to the